 Not all copper fungicides are the same.
-A number of brands are available and tests have shown they vary remarkably in the quality, reliability and consistency of formulation.
+Many brands are available, and tests have shown they vary remarkably in the quality, reliability, and consistency of the formulation.
 When choosing the best copper fungicide to protect your crop, the most important things to consider are:

-- for environmental and health reasons impurities such as lead are important, as is,
+- for environmental and health reasons impurities such as lead are essential, as is,

 - free copper (the culprit in burning plant tissue); and,

-- particle size because it determines such key factors as plant coverage, the ability of the product to stick to the plant, suspensibility in the spray tank and ease of application.
+- particle size because it determines such vital factors as plant coverage, the ability of the product to stick to the plant, suspensibility in the spray tank, and ease of application.

 Less undesirable Copper Chloride In Demildex